VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 With secure boot disabled (or the modified installation image) you should, finally, be able to reboot your computer into the installation image.
 Mash the whatever key is required to get to the boot menu on your system (F11,Delete,F12,F7, and F2 are common).
 Do this and select the flash drive from the list.

 You *might* have a system that makes the time in the UEFI loading screen to short to be able to get to a boot menu.
-As recommended on the the disabling secure boot page, you can also do `Settings > Update & Security > Recovery > Advanced startup (Restart now) > Troubleshoot > Advanced options > UEFI Firmware settings` and *hopefully* you can find a setting to change to give yourself some time on load to change boot device, but you'll almost certainly see a boot order or boot override option.
+As recommended on the disabling secure boot page, you can also do `Settings > Update & Security > Recovery > Advanced startup (Restart now) > Troubleshoot > Advanced options > UEFI Firmware settings` and *hopefully* you can find a setting to change to give yourself some time on load to change boot device, but you'll almost certainly see a boot order or boot override option.
 Chance things as necessary so that the next boot will be off of the flash drive.

 {{< tip >}}